Vargasavour Recipes

 Instructions

-• Make a small cut on the top of each peach.
+• Make a small shallow cut on the top of all 2 pounds fresh peaches to help loosen the skin during blanching.

-• Bring a large pot of water to a boil, then reduce to a gentle simmer.
+• Fill a large pot with water for boiling and bring it to a boil, then reduce the heat to a gentle simmer.

-• Add the peaches and simmer for about 30 seconds.
+• Carefully add the 2 pounds fresh peaches to the simmering water and cook for 30 seconds.

 Notes

-Make the Cut First: I always score the top of the peaches before boiling; it gives the skin a place to start peeling.
+Make the Cut First: I always score the peaches before simmering because it gives the skin a place to start loosening quickly.

 Nutrition